mswhitby/classroom/_docs/classes/1st.md

 According to [CompTIA’s 2025 Workforce and Learning Trends report](https://www.comptia.org/en-us/resources/research/workforce-and-learning-trends-2025), AI skills are now a top workforce priority.
 And recent [industry research](https://www.yochana.com/2025-prompt-engineering-salary-landscape/) shows that prompt engineers today can earn between $63,000 and over $270,000 annually, depending on experience and role.
 That means being good at writing prompts isn’t just creative — it can be financially worthwhile and useful in many tech-related jobs.

 Today, you’ll act like a teacher or professional and create a Canva AI prompt that teaches something academic and includes interactive elements.
+You can check out my example [here](https://final-projectangel.my.canva.site/prompts).

-🧩 Part 1: The Prompt
+## Part 1: Your Prompt

 Choose a topic from any subject (science, math, history, English, or computer science).

 Examples:
-“Create an interactive slide deck that explains the water cycle to 5th graders.”
+- “Create an interactive slide deck that explains the water cycle to 5th graders.”
-“Make a quiz that helps students practice variables in Python.”
+- “Make a quiz that helps students practice variables in Python.”
-“Design a choose-your-own-path story about the Civil Rights Movement.”
+- “Design a choose-your-own-path story about the Civil Rights Movement.”

 Write a detailed Canva AI prompt that tells it exactly what to make.

 Include:
-What the topic is
+- What the topic is
-Who it’s for (younger students, classmates, etc.)
+- Who it’s for (younger students, classmates, etc.)
-What you want it to build (slide deck, quiz, story, poster, or game) How it should look or sound (fun, professional, colorful, etc.)
+- What you want it to build (slide deck, quiz, story, poster, or game)
+- How it should look or sound (fun, professional, colorful, etc.)

-Generate your design in Canva AI and share the link in your journal.
+Generate your design in Canva AI, publish your site, and share the link in your journal.

-💬 Part 2: The Reflection
+## Part 2: Your Reflection

-In 6–7 sentences, explain:
+In 5–7 sentences, explain:

-What your prompt was designed to do
+- What your prompt was designed to do
-How Canva AI understood or built your idea
+- How Canva AI understood or built your idea
-What parts worked well
+- What parts worked well
-What parts didn’t come out as expected
+- What parts didn’t come out as expected
-How you could improve your prompt to get a better design next time Why being good at prompt engineering could be valuable in future careers -->
+- How you could improve your prompt to get a better design next time
+- Why being good at prompt engineering could be valuable in future careers

 ----